vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 Vespa's evaluation of GBDT models is hyper optimized after 20 years of using GBDT at scale so end to end serving time is roughly 20 ms.

 Vespa supports using multiple threads per *query* and in our experiment we use up to 12 threads per query.

-This allows scaling latency per node and make use of multi-core cpu architectures efficiently.
+# Query API Example
 See the top two documents ranked for the question *when was nelson mandela born* below.

 ![Vespa Response for when was nelson mandela born](img/screen.png)

-## Quick start
+# Quick start

 Make sure to read and agree to the terms and conditions of the [MS Marco Team](https://microsoft.github.io/msmarco/) before downloading the dataset by using the *ir_datasets* package.